Ali Beag MacLeod

 Rhu Beag was where Ali Beag Macleod worked at the salmon fishing.
 On the north coast of the Còigach peninsula, the tiny rocky natural harbour is accessible only by boat from Altandhu or Achiltibuie, or on foot- a treacherous scramble through scrubby heather and down slippy hillsides.
 Looking out across a seven mile stretch of the North Atlantic, the lighthouse at Stoer is barely visible.
 Above the harbour lay a drystone salmon bothy.
 With simple bunk beds and an open fire, it’s from here Ali Beag and co would set off in to the glassy expanse, to haul nets teeming with glimmering Atlantic salmon.
 They’d then sail in with their haul to Badentarbat bay in Achiltibuie, converging with boats holding the catch from several other bothies dotted round the 20 mile coastline of the peninsula.
 Their gains ashore, a white flag would be raised on a flagpole, signalling Hector the mechanic’s father who would trundle round from Achnahaird on his Ferguson tractor to pull them up the beach.

 1957 was a particularly prosperous year for the salmon fishing in Achiltibuie, and with his wage packet burning a hole in his pocket, he spied an accordion in the window of the music shop in Inverness.
-“It was a new 3 row Honher Echo.
+He tells me: “It was a new 3 row Honher Echo.
 They were good boxes.
 It was £96, which in 1957 was thousands and thousands of pounds...
 It was a lot of money”.
 By the end of the summer, he was able to buy the accordion and had just enough left over to buy a record player and some Jimmy Shand records.
 It drove his father wild, complaining to his neighbours “Oh he said, it’s Jimmy Shand for breakfast, Jimmy Shand for dinner and Jimmy Shand for tea".
 It wasn’t just Ali’s father who was bemused by his love of the accordion.
 Jim Muir, another recipient of the generous salmon wage had spent a similar amount of money buying a house.
 Shocked, he quizzed Ali as to why on earth he hadn’t made a similar purchase instead of an accordion.
 "Ah, but Jim" he responded sagely, “you can’t play a house”.

 In recent years, Ali’s musical endeavours have taken him far beyond the stage in the Còigach community hall.
 From festivals in Ireland, where he’s played with the likes of Nuala Kennedy and Alasdair White, to releasing a number of CDs with his mandolin and bouzouki playing cousin Kevin Macleod.
 I was surprised to tune in to BBC Alba the other day to see Ali Beag playing alongside Julie Fowlis, Duncan MacGillivray and a host of other familiar faces.
 This was by no means his only brush with the silver screen.
 He appears in BAFTA winning director John Maclean’s film Slow West, where with eyes shining and coarse vocals, he sings in Gàidhlig a song written in the area some two hundred years ago.
 His performance was so convincing that one of the actors turned around to Kevin Macleod (who also appeared in the film) and remarked: “He’s a great actor” - the only response Kevin could give was: “He’s not acting!”